Philodromus cespitum

 Philodromus cespitum is a species of running crab spider in the family Philodromidae.
 It is found in North America, Europe, North Africa, and parts of the Middle East and Asia.
-P. cespitum is a foliage-dweller, and is the most abundant species found in European fruit orchards.
+Philodromus cespitum is a foliage-dweller, and is the most abundant species found in European fruit orchards.
 It acts as a biological control by preying on orchard pests.
-P. cespitum is a diurnal ambush hunter and preys on aphids, insects, and occasionally competitor spider species.
+A diurnal ambush hunter, it preys on aphids, insects, and occasionally competitor spider species.
 Males court females by tapping on the females’ bodies with their forelegs.
 They then insert a genital plug into the female during copulation.
 Unlike in many other spider species, subsequent males can mate with plugged females by removing part of the plug prior to copulation.
 Males discriminate among females based on virginity and plug size, and can determine these factors using the females’ draglines and plug samples.

 Description

 Males of this species are approximately 3.5-5.0 mm long, and females are about 5.3 mm long.
 Body color is variable, mostly in shades of brown or yellow.
 Spots are also a common body pattern.
 Males tend to have more spots than females.
 Legs are usually yellowish brown or grey.
 Some members of the species also have spots on their legs.
 Males of the species have a noticeably asymmetric sperm duct.
 Male pedipalps contain nerve tissue and a sensory organ.